BaseUQ/mRNArchitect/README.md

 ### Example Sequences and Results

-Additional example sequences and result files can be downloaded from the [GitHub repository](https://github.com/BaseUQ/mRNArchitect) or *mRNArchitect* website at [http://www.basefacility.org.au/software](http://www.basefacility.org.au/software).
+Additional example sequences and result files can be downloaded from the *mRNArchitect* website at [http://www.basefacility.org.au/software](http://www.basefacility.org.au/software).

 ## Support and Documentation